 I grew up in Milan (Italy), where I completed veterinary school and a Ph.D. in science of prenatal development and fetal surgery, using sheep as an animal model.
 I always loved medicine and animals so I thought that veterinary medicine would be ideal for me.
 After school, I moved for one year to the University of Florida for a research fellowship.
 That experience changed my perspective of veterinary medicine.

 I was really impressed with the high level of care provided to pets in the United States, so I decided to apply for an internship.
 I was lucky enough to get a position at Oregon State University.
 The following year I applied for a surgery residency and I matched at Colorado State University.
 In those three years, I discovered my interest for surgical oncology and attained a position at the Flint Animal Cancer Center as a surgical oncology fellow.
-This year, I look forward to learning how to approach different types of cancer in the most effective way (surgical treatment, radiation therapy or chemotherapy) to be able to help my patients and their families to spend as much quality time as possible with their loved ones.
+I spent last year learning how to approach different types of cancer in the most effective way (surgical treatment, radiation therapy or chemotherapy) to be able to help my patients and their families to spend as much quality time as possible with their loved ones.
 I am excited to join the team as a clinical instructor and continue to serve patients and their families.

 Outside work I like hiking, skiing, and obviously playing soccer.
 I have also discovered how delicious IPA beers are (Odell’s beer especially).
 I am the proud dad of a cute French Bulldog, Giacomo, that I adopted last year after he was surrendered due to a congenital heart defect.